 PAP questions WP chief Pritam Singh for discussing Singapore politics 'on foreign soil, to foreign audience'

-The ruling party said “politics should stop at the water’s edge”, after the opposition leader's appearance on a Malaysian podcast.
+The ruling party also said that “politics should stop at the water’s edge”.
+In response, WP said Mr Singh's appearance on a Malaysian podcast "had no detrimental impact whatsoever on Singapore’s national interests”.

 SINGAPORE: The decision by Leader of the Opposition Pritam Singh to speak about Singapore’s politics on a Malaysian podcast “raises serious questions” as to why he chose to address the topic "on foreign soil to a foreign audience", the People’s Action Party (PAP) said on Thursday (Jul 3).